boaks/zephyr-coaps-client/README.md

 west update
 ```

-That takes a couple of seconds, though zephyr is already downloaded.
+That takes a couple of seconds, though zephyr and nrf is already downloaded.

 ### Build & Flash